The name of the association shall be the MILLIMETER CLASS RACING ASSOCIATION.

 d.
 A vang shall be installed at the base of the mast and on the boom.
 The vang may be of synthetic and/or wire rope, may incorporate a lever, or may be solid.

 e.
 One mainsail outhaul may be fitted to the main boom.
 The outhaul adjustment line shall be of synthetic and/or wire rope.
-A claw tie down is allowed.
+A clew tie down is allowed.

 g.
 One back stay adjuster tackle may be fitted above or below the deck.
 The backstay adjuster control line may be double ended so as to adjust from more than one place in the yacht.

 h.
-One travel control line of synthetic rope may be used.
+One traveler control line of synthetic rope may be used.

 i.
 One main sheet of synthetic rope shall be used.